RossMdevs/Password-Generator/README.md

 * Ports: Magic :) we know!
 * A little bit of @pyxelx help!
 * JS: interpreted programming language.
+* Console Logging: Sends messages to the console to identify information (Ports, Build Info etc.)

-Specialty Dev Magic (Not in stable builds)
+Behind the scenes in our private build!
+(Not in stable builds)
 ======

-* Connect-Flash: special area of the session used for storing messages
+* Connect-Flash: Message Store (Sends messages to the console like alerts)
 * Express-session: N/A
 * Body-parser: Parses HTML Body Requests
 * Cookie-parser: Stores Cookies